 - Appearance I D: Default = Auto-assignedThis number is used to uniquely identify the telephone line or channel.
 The number can be assigned to programmable buttons on extensions to allow the users to make and answer calls on that line or channel. - Hold Disconnect Time: Default = 500ms Also known as Disconnect Clear or Reliable Disconnect.
-This is a method used by the analog line provider to signal that the call has ended. - Coverage Destination: Default = None. ◆ System Mode = Key System

-This option sets where incoming calls should alert in addition to alerting on those extension that have a line appearance button programmed for the line.
-When the phone system is in night service mode, calls alert at the members of the Night Service 73 group. - None If set to None, incoming calls will only alert on user extensions with line appearance buttons that match the line's Appearance I D. - Extension Route incoming calls to a particular extension. - Phantom Extension IP Office Release 6.1+ supports phantom extensions 19h.
-One of these can be selected as the destination for calls. - Hunt Group Incoming calls can be routed to one of the 6 sequential hunt groups 73. - Calling Group For systems with their System Mode 47 set to PBX System, incoming calls can be routed to one of the 4 collective calling groups 73.

-- Voicemail Route incoming calls to the systems voicemail to collect messages.
+This is a method used by the analog line provider to signal that the call has ended. - Coverage Destination: Default = None. ◆ System Mode = Key SystemThis option sets where incoming calls should alert in addition to alerting on those extension that have a line appearance button programmed for the line.
+When the phone system is in night service mode, calls alert at the members of the Night Service 75 group. - None If set to None, incoming calls will only alert on user extensions with line appearance buttons that match the line's Appearance I D. - Extension Route incoming calls to a particular extension. - Phantom Extension IP Office Release 6.1+ supports phantom extensions 22^h.
+One of these can be selected as the destination for calls. - Hunt Group Incoming calls can be routed to one of the 6 sequential hunt groups 755. - Calling Group For systems with their System Mode 49 set to PBX System, incoming calls can be routed to one of the 4 collective calling groups 75. - Operator Group For systems with their System Mode set to PBX System, incoming calls are routed to the Operator Group (76). - Voicemail Route incoming calls to the systems voicemail to collect messages.
 This requires the caller to know the mailbox number and passcode. - Unique Line Ringing: Default = 1.
-Software level = 6.1+.
-Selects the ring pattern that should be used for calls when alerting on an extension.
+Software level = 6.1+. ♦ Selects the ring pattern that should be used for calls when alerting on an extension.
 Calls forwarded, sent to call coverage or to a hunt group will always use the line ring pattern.
 Calls direct to an extension will use the line ringing pattern unless the user has Override Line Ringing set.
 Not used for calls presented to the user as a member of the Operator group.
 This feature is also not used for BST phones.